knative/docs/docs/help/contributor/mkdocs-contributor-guide.md

 The Knative site uses [mkdocs-redirects](https://github.com/datarobot/mkdocs-redirects) to "redirect" users from a page that may no longer exist (or has been moved) to their desired location.

 Adding re-directs to the Knative site is done in one centralized place, `docs/config/redirects.yml`.
-The format is shown below:
+The format is shown here:

 ```
 plugins: